-In order to transfer into Columbus State University, you must:
+To be considered as a transfer student at Columbus State University, you must:

 The university makes every effort to transfer credit for academic work completed at other institutions.
 In general, courses completed at a regionally accredited college or university will transfer.
 Requests for evaluation of transfer credit will only be considered after an admissions application has been submitted, application fee paid and official transcripts from all other institutions have been received.
 For more information, please see the Transfer Credit section of our catalog.

-Columbus State University has a list of Transfer Articulation Agreements we've made with other colleges that ensure easy transition from these nearby colleges into Columbus State University.
+Columbus State University has a list of Transfer Articulation Agreements we've made with other colleges that ensure easy transition from these nearby colleges into CSU.

 View the transfer course equivalencies form to determine what courses from your previous institution may transfer to Columbus State University.